Sbrussee/PathBench-MIL/README.md

 - `skip_extracted` : Whether to force re-extraction of tiles from WSIs, even if already available.
 If set to True, will skip re-extraction if tiles are available.
 - `skip_feature_extraction`: Whether to force re-extraction of features from tfrecord tiles.
 If set to True, will skip re-extraction if features are available.
 - `save_tiles`: Whether to save .jpg images of each tile in addition to the .tfrecord formatted tiles.
+- `multiprocessing_context` : Which multiprocessing mode to use ('fork' or 'spawn')
+- `persistent_workers` : Whether dataloaders should keep multiprocesses alive across batches

 # Datasets
 The datasets to be used in the project can be specified in the datasets section.
 One can add any arbitrary number of data sources to a project and specify whether these should be used for training/validation or as testing datasets: